 Solo 401k Eligibility

-Self-employment that qualifies for Solo 401k participation includes ownership/operation of profit-generating sole proprietorship, Limited Liability Companies (LLC), C Corporations, S Corporations, and Limited Partnerships that intend to make significant plan contributions.
+Self-employment that qualifies for Solo 401k participation includes ownership/operation of a profit-generating sole proprietorship, limited liability company (LLC), C corporation, S corporation, or limited partnership that intends to make significant plan contributions.

 Self-employment can be part-time, and it can take place in tandem with full-time employment elsewhere.